Daily Vocab Capsule 1st July 2017

 RBI now has a singular focus: maintaining consumer price inflation (CPI) in a tight band of 4% +2%.
 Inflation targeting frees up RBI from multiple, sometimes conflicting, objectives of maintaining currency stability, promoting growth and reducing unemployment.
 This change has already had a massive impact with CPI dropping from double digits during the UPA to below 4% now.
 As our monetary policy becomes more predictable, the rupee has stabilised and both debt and equity foreign fund flows have surged (बढ़ा).

 Several policy changes are fostering a more equity-led financing approach for India's companies.
-New equity financing channels have been opened up and the cost of equity financing brought down; paradoxically (विरोधाभास से)this has also brought down the cost of debt financing because creditors are now assured of higher levels of equity financing.
+New equity financing channels have been opened up and the cost of equity financing brought down; paradoxically (विरोधाभास से), this has also brought down the cost of debt financing because creditors are now assured of higher levels of equity financing.
 Alternative investments have been opened up by providing clear tax pass-through, capital market regulations have been streamlined, there has been a clampdown on the usage of participatory notes, long-term pension fund money is now being invested in the equity market through NPS and EPFO.
 With bankruptcy and insolvency law rebalancing promoter and creditor rights and masala bonds providing new financing options, debt financing is becoming less risky and cheaper.

 The central government is also leveraging its budgetary resources better: rather than just offering grants, it has equity financed new institutions that support infrastructure (National Investments and Infrastructure Fund), irrigation (Long Term Infrastructure Fund), education (Higher Education Financing Authority) and start-ups (India Aspiration Fund).